a road with a blue sky and clouds

 Solar Lease and PPAs

-• Solar Lease: Only appropriate for homeowners that cannot use the Tax Credit.
-Low or no upfront payment required, but finance fees are often very high.
+• Solar Lease: Low or no upfront payment required, but finance fees are often very high.
 Payments may be fixed or may escalate over the 10-20 year term.
 SolarCraft typically does not recommend a third-party lease due to the significant loss of savings over the lease period compounded with the potential to complicate future home sales or refinancing.

 • Power Purchase Agreement (PPA): PPA's for homeowners come with higher risks and minimal savings.
 Like lease financing, systems financed with a PPA require little or no money down and they are owned by a third-party.
 The homeowner just pays for the energy generated.
 The third-party owner has rights to the "renewable credits" which they will sell to industrial facilities to offset their polluting carbon; thus, giving them the right to continue to pollute.
 Therefore, the homeowner technically is not offsetting their own fossil fuel generation, the industrial facility is.
 The third-party owner may change hands multiple times over the PPA term.
 It's complicated so read the fine print.
 As a course of good, ethical business practices, SolarCraft does not offer PPAs.